-When creating a link for custom transaction type, the first thing you need to look for is Center.
-It is important to identify which roles need to access the transaction type, and the Centers that are associated with these roles.
+When creating a link for a custom transaction type, the first thing you need to consider is your Centers.
+It is important to identify which roles need to access the transaction type and the Centers that are associated with those roles.

 Creating Links by Editing the Transaction Type

 Links can be created by directly editing the custom transaction type.
-In a few cases, when the transaction is installed from a bundle, there may be restrictions in editing.
-So, it may not be possible to edit the transaction type and create links.
-In such cases you can create links to the transaction type by using customization menu.
+In a few cases, when the transaction is installed from a bundle, there may be editing restrictions, so it may not be possible to edit the transaction type and create links.
+In such cases, you can create links to the transaction type by using the customization menu.